Battle of Tarawa

-The Battle of Tarawa was fought on 20–23 November 1943 between the United States and Japan on Tarawa Atoll in the Gilbert Islands, and was part of Operation Galvanic, the U.S. invasion of the Gilberts.
+The Battle of Tarawa was fought on 20–23 November 1943 between the United States and Japan on Tarawa Atoll in the Gilbert Islands, now part of the Republic of Kiribati but then a Japanese-occupied British colony.
+The battle was part of Operation Galvanic, the U.S. invasion of the Gilberts, and ended in a decisive American victory.
 Nearly 6,400 Japanese, Koreans, and Americans died during the battle, mostly on and around the small island of Betio, in the extreme southwest of Tarawa Atoll.
 At the time, Betio was only 118 ha.

 The Battle of Tarawa was the first American offensive in the critical Central Pacific region.
 It was also the first time in the Pacific War that the United States faced serious Japanese opposition to an amphibious landing.
 Previous landings had met little to no initial resistance, (Note: At 09:10 on 7 August, Vandegrift and 11,000 U.S. marines came ashore on Guadalcanal between Koli Point and Lunga Point.
 Advancing towards Lunga Point, they encountered no resistance except for "tangled" rain forest, and they halted for the night about 1,000 yards (910 m) from the Lunga Point airfield.) but on Tarawa the 4,500 Japanese defenders were well supplied and well prepared, and they fought almost to the last man, exacting a heavy toll on the United States Marine Corps.